 Understand the potential impact of tax reform on business growth plans

 From a major federal tax overhaul to specific state and local tax law changes, government entities are constantly adjusting the tax landscape for businesses.
-Further, both President-elect Trump and the House Republicans believe that tax reform is essential if the U.S. economy is to increase its rate of growth.
-Expect tax reform to be a central focus of the new Congress and new Administration in early 2017.
+Further, both President Trump and the House Republicans believe that tax reform is essential if the U.S. economy is to increase its rate of growth.
+Expect tax reform to be a central focus of the new Congress and Administration in 2017.

 As a business leader, you need to be aware of what is happening and what may happen to the taxation of your business.
 When the rules are constantly changing, that can be difficult.
 We stay on top of changes – and potential changes – so that you can plan your business strategy accordingly.

 U.S. TAX REFORM

 The proposed border adjustment tax and corporate tax reform would be the most sweeping change to the tax code since 1986.

 The Republican’s American Health Care Act curtails Medicaid and ends certain mandates, but leaves parts of the Affordable Care Act intact.

 While the process is notoriously fluid and unpredictable, it appears it will likely be late 2017 before we have final tax reform legislation.